src-its/help-content/markdown/library-shift-policy.md

 ## Related Discussions

 1. Promoting Awareness of CA Presence at SRC.
+Student's do not know about the availability of the CA's.
+The CA Table in the library reports little to no activity.
+Posters that display specific CA Table agendas do not attract students.
+Students need to be better informed of their ability to use CA's as a resource for IT Services.

 	* Advertise the CA program rather than individual CA library shifts
 	* put posters EVERYWHERE